project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 ##### Commissioning with setup PIN code

-To discover devices and try to pair with the first discovered device using the provided setup code, use the following command pattern:
+To discover devices and try to pair with one of them using the provided setup code, use the following command pattern:

 ```
 $ ./chip-tool pairing onnetwork <node_id> <pin_code>
 ```

+The command keeps trying devices until pairing with one of them succeeds or until it runs out of pairing possibilities.
 In this command:

 -   _<node_id\>_ is the user-defined ID of the node being commissioned.
 -   _<pin_code\>_ is device specific _setup PIN code_ determined in the